Thursday, September 1, 2011

 Instructions

 Place zucchini, strawberries and water in stock pot bring to boil.
 Simmer about twenty minutes until are tender and then mash together.
 Add remaining ingredients.
 Bring to a boil.
 Boil another 12 minutes.
 Makes about 6 pints.
-Store in Refrigerator
+Store in refrigerator or freezer.

 Zucchini Strawberry Jam (No fruit added)